PaulDevelop/Library.Auth/README.md

 implementation must check whether the user with the id *$id* has the role with the name *$roleName*.
 You don't call the *IRoleChecker*'s directly; it will be called from within the *Authorisator*'s check method.

-A sample IRoleChecker implementation could look like this:
+A sample IRoleChecker implementation might look like this:

 ```php
 class MyRoleChecker implements IRoleChecker